Foundational Analysis Of The Solvability Complexity Index: The Weihrauch-SCI Intermediate Hierarchy: Abstract

 To connect the SCI to Type-2 computability and Weihrauch reducibility, we give an effective enrichment for countable $\Lambda$ by viewing the evaluation table image $I_{\Lambda}\subseteq\mathbb{C}^{\mathbb{N}}$ as a represented space and factoring $\Xi$ as $\widehat{\Xi}$.
 We then define the Weihrauch-SCI rank of a problem as the least number of iterated limit-oracles needed to compute it in the Weihrauch sense, i.e.\ the least $k$ such that $\widehat{\Xi}\le_{W}\lim^{(k)}$, and prove well-posedness and representation invariance of this rank.

-A central negative result is that the unrestricted type-$G$ SCI model (arbitrary post-processing of finite oracle transcripts) is generally not comparable to Weihrauch/Type-2 complexity: finite-query factorizations collapse type-$G$ height, and analytic (non-Borel) decision problems yield examples with $\mathrm{SCI}_{G}=0$ but infinite Weihrauch-SCI rank.
-To recover a robust bridge, we introduce an intermediate SCI hierarchy by restricting the admissible base-level post-processing to regularity classes (continuous/Borel/Baire) and, optionally, to fixed-query versus adaptive-query policies.
-We prove that these restrictions form genuine hierarchies, and we establish comparison theorems showing what each restriction logically enforces (e.g.\ Borel towers compute only Borel targets; continuous-base towers yield finite Baire class).
+A central negative result is that the unrestricted raw type-G SCI model (arbitrary post-processing of finite oracle transcripts) is generally not a computability model in the Type-2/Weihrauch sense: finite-query factorizations collapse raw type-G height, and analytic non-Borel decision problems yield examples with raw \(\SCIG=0\) but infinite Weihrauch-SCI rank.
+We therefore distinguish the raw extensional SCI from implemented SCI variants, where the indexed approximation table is required to be realized uniformly by a chosen class of operations.
+To recover a robust bridge, we introduce an intermediate SCI hierarchy by restricting the admissible deepest-level post-processing to regularity classes (continuous/Borel/Baire) and, optionally, to fixed-query versus adaptive-query policies.
+We prove that these restrictions form hierarchies, and we establish comparison theorems showing what each restriction logically enforces.

-As an application, we reinterpret the SCI classification of Koopman spectral approximation problems as an instance of the intermediate hierarchy.
+Finally, we give self-contained canonical source problems over Cantor-matrix inputs which realize arbitrary finite standard raw type-G SCI heights.
+These examples are not presented as computability models by themselves; rather, they are calibration objects for the extensional SCI and for the interaction between finite-query information, Borel hierarchy level, restricted SCI towers, and Weihrauch-style uniform iterated-limit complexity.